boostup/react-semantic-ui-kit/README.md

 ## Current status

 As it stands today, this kit will consist of around a dozen UI components.
 Please refer to the [_Components_](https://github.com/boostup/react-semantic-ui-kit#components) section of the [_Roadmap_](https://github.com/boostup/react-semantic-ui-kit#roadmap).
 Approximately a third of them are at a "new born" stage.
 Meaning, there is no error handling or edge case management.
-However, given the [relatively painless learning curve with React](https://hackernoon.com/react-vs-polymer-83b4375a5a42), and since we'll be building our components on top of very mature and stable UI library, I don't anticipate a lot work on those aspects.
+However, given the [relatively painless learning curve with React](https://hackernoon.com/react-vs-polymer-83b4375a5a42), and since we'll be building our components on top of very mature and stable UI library, I don't anticipate a lot of work on those aspects.
 The rest of the components are yet to be implemented.

 ## Vision